zkoss/zkdoc/zk_client_side_ref/Drag_and_Drop_Effects.md

 drag-and-drop utilities.
 By customizing it, all widgets in the whole application will be affected.

-For example, if you would like to customize ''ghosting" of the DOM element being dragged, you can override
+For example, if you would like to customize ghosting" of the DOM element being dragged, you can override
 <javadoc method="ghost(zk.Draggable, _global_.Offset, _global_.String)" directory="jsdoc">zk.DnD</javadoc>
 as follows.